Welcome to Phenix City, Alabama

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 In compliance with the Americans with Disabilities Act, the city encourages both prospective and current employees to discuss potential accommodations needed to perform the essential duties of this position.

-Environment: Work location will primarily be outdoors.
+Environment: Work primarily done outdoors.

 Physical Demands: See accompanying page for details